Review of 18 U.S.C. § 2252 Federal Laws and Defenses

 As noted, Title 18 of the United States Code, Section 2252 makes it a crime to:

-- “willfully possess, create, distribute, or transport, ship, or produce child pornography involving minors engaging in sexually explicit conduct.”
+- “willfully possess, create, distribute, transport, ship, or produce child pornography involving minors engaging in sexually explicit conduct.”

 The subsections within U.S.C.
 2252 describe categories of conduct covered under this statute.